ksylvan/py-project-maker/docs/testing-strategy.md

 * **Scope** Ensure the entire PyHatchery code base is being continually tested.
   * We are using `pytest-cov` for this and it is included in the CI/CD pipeline.
-  * The minimum acceptable test coverage percentage is 80% (we will increase it over time).
+  * The minimum acceptable test coverage percentage is 90% (we will increase it over time).
+  * Use the convenient "make coverage" in the top directory of the repo to run test coverage.

 ## 3. Specialized Testing Types